-AI moderation will be great for routine decisions as long as you have a high-quality dataset that models can be built on.
+AI moderation will be great for routine decisions if you have a high-quality dataset on which models can be built.
 It excels at dealing with cases that almost always look identical or similar.
-This usually includes the vast majority of items that are posted to online marketplaces, and as such most platforms can benefit from using AI moderation.
+This usually includes the vast majority of items posted to online marketplaces, and as such most platforms can benefit from using AI moderation.

 It should also be mentioned; that AI moderation can be built on generic data.
 These models can be effective but are not as accurate as a tailored AI solution as they don’t consider site-specific rules and circumstances.

 There is also real-time content moderation to consider if you have chats for instance.

 Automated filter content moderation is a set of rules to automatically highlight and catch unwanted content.
 The filters (or rules) efficiently find content that can’t be misinterpreted or are obvious scams.